Anupam Tripathi

 In structured sessions, adolescents learn:

-Emotional labeling skills
+Emotional labelling skills

 Healthy expression of frustration